Fenyx4/UltimaPatcher/UltimaPatcher/Files/U4v102VGA/FIXES.md

 * Shamino in Skara Brae asks his question
 * fixed mispelling of keyword of prisoner in Yew
 * fixed incorrect guard indices in Serpents Hold

-## --hythlothFix
-* Fixes level 6 of Hythloth connecting the dungeon rooms so you can get through the dungeon without zdown, yup or xit spells
- - This uses cambragols fix and not Fenyx4's fix (ironically)

-## --sacrificeFix
- * The shrine says giving of your last coin will help with sacrifice but it doesn't.
-Fixes this.